Psychedelic Psychotherapy

 The hardest part of recovering from failures of love in childhood is breaking through psychological denial.
 Denial is a defence against reality.
 It’s purpose is to keep us from seeing and feeling the truth of how we were being treated in the past and in the present.
 Ego and denial are synonymous.
 Ego is the … Read more

-Self-Pity versus Self-Compassion
+Self-Pity Is Not Self-Compassion

 Do We Heal from Trauma?